 In particular, this case concerns the statutorily authorized termination of an exclusive grant to create and perform a play based on Harper Lee's novel, To Kill a Mockingbird, in certain types of productions.
-The district court correctly held that upon termination of the grant, the novel's author once again enjoyed the right to commission new plays based on the novel, including for the types of performances that were the subject of the prior grant.
-The court rejected the argument that the prior grantee could not only continue to exploit the play that had already been written, but could also preclude any other artists from performing new plays under the circumstances described in the grant.
-Defendant's contrary interpretation of the statute is inconsistent with the statute's text, structure, and history.
-And defendant's logic, if applied more broadly, would stifle innovation by preventing the creation of new derivative works after a termination.
+As another court has held, upon termination of the grant, the novel's author once again enjoyed the right to commission new plays based on the novel, including for the types of performances that were the subject of the prior grant.
+The prior grantee, The Dramatic Publishing Company (Dramatic), argues that it may not only continue to exploit the play that had already been written, but may also preclude any other artists from performing new plays under the circumstances described in the grant.
+Dramatic's interpretation of the statute is inconsistent with the statute's text, structure, and history.
+And Dramatic's logic, if applied more broadly, would stifle innovation by preventing the creation of new derivative works after a termination.
 That result is directly contrary to Congress's clear purpose in the termination provisions and the foundational purposes of copyright law.